Abe Burrows: Broadway

 Burrows credited his success in the theatre to his work under the theatre legend George S. Kaufman.
 In the Kaufman biography by Howard Teichmann, Burrows is quoted as saying that what he said (as a director, to his cast) was what he heard Kaufman say in their collaboration on Guys and Dolls.

 Eventually, Burrows wrote, doctored, or directed such shows as Make a Wish, Two on the Aisle, Three Wishes for Jamie, Say, Darling, Guys and Dolls, How to Succeed in Business Without Really Trying, Cactus Flower, Four on a Garden, Can-Can, Silk Stockings, Breakfast at Tiffany's, Good News (1974 revival), and many others.
 With his collaborator Frank Loesser, Burrows won a Pulitzer Prize for How to Succeed in Business Without Really Trying.

 Burrows wrote and directed the first Broadway musical version of a Jane Austen novel, First Impressions, a rewriting of Pride and Prejudice.
 The show, which ran for 84 performances in 1959, is widely described as a flop.
 Burrows thought that critics panned the show because they wondered why a comedy guy was taking on "tired period drama," but the script shows some unusual choices.
 Burrows had his version of heroine Elizabeth Bennet decide to join forces with her marriage-hungry mother in order to snag hero Mr. Darcy.

 Burrows also became a famous script doctor, enough so that the desperate remark of a producer, "Get me Abe Burrows!", remained for many years Broadway shorthand for a script that needed repair.
 Yet Burrows himself downplayed that role in his memoir, and discussed his fixing of Make a Wish:

-I have... performed surgery on a few shows, but not as many as I'm given credit for.
-I've been involved in 19 theatrical productions, plus their road company offshoots.
-Only a few of these have been surgical patients.
-And I don't usually talk about them.
-I feel that a fellow who doctors a show should have the same ethical approach that a plastic surgeon has.
-It wouldn't be very nice if a plastic surgeon were walking down the street with you, and a beautiful girl approached.
-And you say, "What a beautiful girl."
-And the plastic surgeon says, "She was a patient of mine.
-You should have seen her before I fixed her nose."
-Doctoring seldom cures a show.
-The sickness usually starts at the moment the author puts the first sheet of paper in his typewriter.
-All the redirecting and recasting can never help much if the basic story is wrong.

-Guys and Dolls was apparently selected as the winner for the Pulitzer Prize in Letters.
-However, because of Burrows' troubles with the House Un-American Activities Committee (HUAC), no Pulitzer for Letters was awarded in 1951, as the Trustees of Columbia University had the right of veto.

-Burrows wrote the screenplay for The Solid Gold Cadillac in 1956 as well as produced a television series Abe Burrows' Almanac (1950) and The Big Party (1959).